 If it is necessary to carry out technical, organisational or other occupational safety measures for the performance of work, handing over the facility’s territory, structure, room, or a part thereof to the Contractor must be documented in the deed of handover-takeover of the work area, and the responsible person of the Latvenergo AS structural unit and the Contractor’s authorised persons must prepare it according to the form in Annex 2.
 (Allocation of the ITT duties is defined in Annex 6)

 If the Contractor is allowed to work in accordance with the assignment or order, it must follow the procedure specified in the Latvian electric standards (LES).
-If the place of work performance is handed over to the Contractor’s with the deed of handover-takeover e of the work area, the requirements specified in this procedure and LEK025, as well as the laws and regulations must be complied with.
+If the place of work performance is handed over to the Contractor with the deed of handover-takeover e of the work area, the requirements specified in this procedure and LEK025, as well as the laws and regulations must be complied with.
 (Allocation of the ITT duties is defined in Annex 6)

 The section “The following work safety measures must be taken by the start of work” of the deed of handover-takeover of the work area must contain the necessary equipment shutdowns, places and types of fencing of the work area and other conditions of work performance.
 A diagram indicating the movement paths of the Contractor’s staff in the company may be attached to the deed of handover-takeover of the work area.